Saving lives on Captains Flat Road

 “Because every life lost on country roads is one too many, the NSW Government is investing $640 million to improve road safety in regional NSW.

-“Country towns are tight knit places where everyone knows everyone, and the impact of a crash that kills or injures people can have devastating impact on their the community.”
+“Country towns are tight-knit places where everyone knows everyone, and the impact of a crash that kills or injures people can have a devastating impact on their the community.”